 This course explores the key characteristics of organizational behavior in a global setting.
 It will focus on differing cultural views that affect both teamwork and business environments internationally.
-The course also covers in depth group focus and teamwork, motivation, and human resource management.
-3 semester credits
+The course also covers in depth

 MGT 542 - Leadership Development in Organizations